Writers, Let’s Embrace the New Era of the Entrepreneur!

 The new generation gets it

 The last decade has seen a runaway increase in the number of young millionaires under 30 years of age.
-What’s even more mind boggling is that the number of millionaires under 30 years is expected to triple in the next 10 years.
-Justin Drew Bieber is, perhaps, the freshest representative of the new generation of young millionaire entrepreneurs.
-At just 18 years old in 2012 and only having been in the music industry for five years, Bieber is a singer, songwriter, musician, producer, actor and investor.
-The 18 year old Canadian pop sensation is completely committed to developing and improving his gifts and talents.
+What’s more, the number of millionaires under 30 is likely to keep on rising.
+Justin Bieber, perhaps the most popular representative of a new generation of young millionaire entrepreneurs, at just 18 years old in 2012 and only having been in the music industry for five years, was completely committed to developing and improving his gifts and talents.

-Bieber began tapping into his gifts right from the outset and he did not let challenges stop him from reaching his goals.
-He taught himself to play the piano, drums, guitar and trumpet.
+The Canadian pop sensation began tapping into his gifts right from the outset and he did not let challenges stop him from reaching his goals.
+Bieber taught himself to play the piano, drums, guitar and trumpet.
 He put himself out there, posting videos of his songs on YouTube and performing openly in local theaters and schools.
-He made himself vulnerable to public criticism and ridicule because he believed in himself and his dream.
+He made himself visible everywhere and even vulnerable to public criticism and ridicule because he believed in himself, his talents, and his dream.
 Eleanor Roosevelt said: “The future belongs to those who believe in the beauty of their dreams.”
-You can see why her words are so true.
+Looking at Bieber today, you can see why Eleanor's words are so true.

 While searching for videos of a different singer, talent manager Scooter Braun, a former marketing executive of So So Def music label, accidentally clicked on one of Bieber's 2007 videos and was greatly impressed with what he saw and heard.
 Braun tracked down Bieber in Canada and helped him record his first full-length studio album named My World 2.0.
-The album debuted near or at number-one in several countries around the world and was certified platinum in the United States.
+The album debuted near or at number-one in many countries around the world and was certified platinum in the United States.
 This album was preceded by the single "Baby," which was top-ten worldwide.
-As of 2012, Bieber has grossed $150 million and sold 15 million albums.
+As of 2024, Justin Bieber has a net worth of $300 million and sold over 150 million records.

 Takeaway